1–2 spots available for Q2 · Claim yours

 </style>

 Logic, template, and styles in one file with clear sections.
 Scoped CSS by default.
-Template syntax is cleaner but requires learning Vue-specific directives (v-if, v-for, v-model).
+Template syntax is cleaner but asks you to learn Vue-specific directives (v-if, v-for, v-model).

-Which is better?
-Subjective.
-My take after 250+ projects: React is more flexible but easier to write messy code in.
-Vue is more opinionated about structure, easier to keep clean.
+Which is better is subjective.
+After 250+ projects across both, my take is that React is more flexible but easier to write messy code in.
+Vue is more opinionated about structure and easier to keep clean.
+Neither saves you from a bad senior engineer.

 State management